Who do I contact if I have an advising question?

 Can I get more than one concentration?

 - Yes.
-MBA students may obtain more than one concentration as long as there are a minimum of two courses (i.e,. six credit hours) which are unique to each concentration.
+MBA students may obtain more than one concentration as long as there are a minimum of two courses (i.e., six credit hours) which are unique to each concentration.
 All concentrations will appear on the student transcript.
 If you have completed the MBA program and received your degree, you may come back as a non-degree seeking student to complete the 2-3 courses needed for an additional concentration.
 You will not receive an additional diploma.
 Concentration courses are only noted on the transcript.

-Once grades are official, a student can request an official transcript online (electronic transcripts are usually processed same day, if no holds exist) or print an unofficial transcript from their myUSI (if an unofficial will be accepted).
+- Once grades are official, a student can request an official transcript online (electronic transcripts are usually processed the same day, if no holds exist) or print an unofficial transcript from their myUSI (if an unofficial transcript will be accepted).
 An employer can verify with the Registrar's office the grading time frame and availability of grades.
 Faculty cannot communicate grade information via email.
 Inquiries regarding grades should be directed to the Registrar’s office.
 If an employer needs the grade for tuition reimbursement before the Registrar’s office releases final grades, they can consider accepting the student's grade from Blackboard.

-- Students should only communicate to faculty with their USI issued email address to comply with FERPA, and because our firewall sometimes blocks emails from non-USI accounts.
+- Students should only communicate to faculty with their USI-issued email address to comply with FERPA, and because our firewall sometimes blocks emails from non-USI accounts.
 Course evaluations are completed during each MBA course, before the last day of the course.

 Classes and Textbooks

 - Use Degree Works (graduation cap icon in myUSI) to view your plan of study.
 This is alphabetical and courses do not need to be taken in this order.